rharpalani/InventoryIQ/notebooks/rohan/README.md

 ## 2023-11-15

 Today I finished the software functionality to authorize users with RFIDs, display an unlock message to the LCD, unlock the box, and store these records in the databse.
 Though Krish was still working on getting the camera to decode QR codes, I wrote a Python script to mimic this process of sending components from the camera to the main system to see the entire user interface and database functionality at once.
 This was the major software component of the project, so there were a couple interesting design decisions involved here.
+The finalized software for this can also be seen [here](/src/main.ino).

 #### Polling-Based RFID Reading